Rafy772/YOLOv13_Fasternet_Implementation/README.md

-Please check ultralytics\cfg\models\v13 for Fasternet YAMML config and how fasternet configured in ultralytics\cfg\models\v13
+Please check ultralytics\cfg\models\v13 for Fasternet YAMML config and how fasternet configured in ultralytics\nn\modules